-The completed DPIA should be checked and approved by the DPO and then submitted to the Governing Body for final review and approval.
+The completed DPIA will be checked and approved by the DPO and then submitted to the Governing Body for final review and approval.
 The Governing Body will monitor implementation of actions identified in DPIAs.
-In urgent cases, approval may be delegated to the Headteacher or single governor.
+In urgent cases, approval may be delegated to the Headteacher or single governor. [schools adapt this to reflect your procedure].